mamonu/dbt-getting-started/README.md

 - you might be asked to install a few bits the first time ...
 Just install them.

-- sqlfluff can be uninstalled as it constantly spamming messages that are not at the moment important.
+- sqlfluff can be uninstalled or muted as it constantly spamming messages that are not at the moment important.
   ![mute sqlfluff](.github/static/sqlfluffoff.png)